teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 ## Abstract

-> Summary of the objective, methodology **and results** obtained.
-In submission **D2**, it is acceptable to report partial results.
-Suggested maximum of 100 words.

 The STE-GAN model represents a promising approach in generative adversarial frameworks, yet scaling its capabilities across diverse data environments remains a significant challenge.
 This paper presents the mapping and structural analysis of the STE-GAN model across multiple datasets.
 While a wide range of repositories was successfully cataloged, their inherent technical complexity and heterogeneity prevented immediate integration into a unified training pipeline.
 As an initial milestone, the original STE-GAN architecture was successfully executed and validated, establishing a stable performance baseline.
 To overcome current integration and convergence limitations, we outline the next development phases, which focus on implementing a novel distance metric to optimize generation and introducing structural modifications to the generator.
 This work lays the foundation for robust multi-subject data synthesis in future iterations.